Eastern Tennessee seismic zone

-The Eastern Tennessee Seismic Zone (ETSZ), also known as the East Tennessee Seismic Zone and the Southern Appalachian Seismic Zone, is a geographic band stretching from northeastern Alabama to southwestern Virginia that is subject to frequent small earthquakes.
+The Eastern Tennessee seismic zone (ETSZ), also known as the East Tennessee seismic zone and the Southern Appalachian seismic zone, is a geographic band stretching from northeastern Alabama to southwestern Virginia that is subject to frequent small earthquakes.
 The ETSZ is one of the most active earthquake zones in the eastern United States.

-Earthquake magnitude
+Seismicity

 Most earthquakes in the ETSZ are small and are detected only with instruments.
-A few damaging earthquakes have occurred in the ETSZ; the largest historic earthquakes measured 4.6 magnitude, occurring in 1973 near Knoxville, Tennessee and April 29, 2003 near Fort Payne, Alabama.
-Earthquakes large enough to be felt occur approximately once a year in the ETSZ.
-The U.S. Geological Survey estimates that earthquakes as large as magnitude 7.5 are possible in the ETSZ.
+A few damaging earthquakes have occurred in the ETSZ; the largest historic earthquakes measured 5.1 magnitude, occurring in April 29, 2003 near Fort Payne, Alabama and August 9, 2020 near Sparta, North Carolina and most recently, occurring on May 10, 2025 near Greenback, Tennessee at 4.1 magnitude.
+Earthquakes large enough to be felt occur approximately once per year in the ETSZ.
+The United States Geological Survey estimates that earthquakes as large as magnitude 7.5 are possible in the ETSZ.
+Even though Oak Ridge, Tennessee experiences these earthquakes, the nuclear reactors in the city are rated to handle 8.0 magnitude earthquakes.
+So, if a 7.5 magnitude earthquake were to occur, a meltdown would be highly unlikely.
 Events of magnitude 5–6 are estimated to occur once every 200 to 300 years.